bahaidev/textbrowser/README.md

         browser limitations with a lack of import meta-data, we cannot provide this accurately for all configurations at the moment).

+    -   `serviceWorkerPath` - Service worker path which defaults to `"sw.js"` (which, if you are including *TextBrowser* via npm, will be within your own project root).
+This should probably not be adjusted (and if you do want to adjust it, it may be better to file an issue or PR to allow us to provide choices among various default-available service worker/caching patterns).

-    -   `languages` - Path for the `languages.json` file containing meta-data on the languages to be displayed in the interface.
-Defaults to the `TextBrowser` project's `"appdata/languages.json"`.
+    -   `dynamicBasePath` - Base bath for the server hosting the TextBrowser content.
+Defaults to the current site.

-    -   `site` - Path for the `site.json` containing meta-data on the site.
-        (Only used currently for localization, but is intended for providing surrounding navigation information such as breadcrumbs.)

-    -   `namespace` - Namespace to use as a prefix for all `localStorage`, caching, or `indexedDB` usage.
-Defaults to `"textbrowser"` but this could clash with other *TextBrowser* projects on the same origin, so you should change for your project.
-(This setting might be used in the future for any other namespacing.)

     -   `allowPlugins` - Enables `files.json`-specified plugins to be run.
         Defaults to `false` as it causes scripts to be run, but if you trust your JSON source files, you will presumably wish to enable this to get the full functionality designated within the JSON (and add the script files designated in `files.json` to your project).

-    -   `dynamicBasePath` - Base bath for the server hosting the TextBrowser content.
-Defaults to the current site.

     -   `trustFormatHTML` - If `true`, inserts fields designated by your JSON schema as `"format": "html"` as HTML without escaping; this